Well-posedness and Critical Index Set of the Cauchy Problem for the Coupled KdV-KdV Systems on $\mathbb{T}$: Introduction

-where $\m{Y}^T_s$ is an auxiliary metric space; \item[(b)] the corresponding solution map $K$ from the initial data $(u_0, v_0)$ to the solution $ (u, v) $: is $C^l$ smooth from \end{itemize} Moreover, if the solution map $K$ is real analytic (or uniformly continuous resp.), then the system (\ref{ckdv, coef form}) is said to be (locally) {\em analytically well-posed} (or {\em uniformly continuously well-posed} resp.) in the space $ {\cal X}^s (\m{T}) $. \end{definition}

-\begin{remark} In the literature, the well-posedness in Definition \ref{h-1} is called {\it conditional well-posedness} (cf. Kato \cite{Kat1995}, Bona-Sun-Zhang \cite{BSZ2004} and the references therein).
+In the literature, the well-posedness in Definition \ref{Def, WP} is called {\it conditional} (cf. \cite{Kat1995, BSZ2004} and the references therein).
 If the uniqueness holds in the space $C([0,T]; {\cal X}^s (\m{T}))$ without the auxiliary space $\m{Y}^T_s$, then the well-posedness is said to be {\it unconditional}.
-On the other hand, the well-posedness in Definition \ref{h-1} is {\it local} since the lifespan $T$ of the solution depends on $\delta $.
-If $T$ can be specified independently of $\delta $, then the corresponding well-posedness is said to be {\it global}. \end{remark}
+On the other hand, the well-posedness in Definition \ref{Def, WP} is called {\it local}, but if the lifespan $T$ can be specified independently of $\delta $, then the system (\ref{ckdv, coef form}) is said to be globally well-posed (GWP).
+On the other hand, if the local well-posedness fails, then it is called ill-posed.

-We look for those values of $s\in \m{R}$ for which the Cauchy problem is well-posed in the space $ {\cal X}^s (\m{T}) $.
-In particular, we aim at finding a special number $s^*\in\m{R}$, called the critical index, such that the Cauchy problem is well-posed in the space $ {\cal X}^s (\m{T}) $ for any $s>s^*$, but ill-posed for any $s< s^*$.
+\begin{definition} For any integer $l\geq 0$, the Cauchy problem of the systems (\ref{ckdv, coef form}) is said to be $C^{l}$ ill-posed (IP) in the space $ {\cal X}^s (\m{T}) $ if there exists $\delta>0$ such that for any $T>0$, there does not exist a $C^{l}$ smooth solution map $K$ as defined in Definition \ref{Def, WP}.
+Similarly, if there does not exist a real analytic (or uniformly continuous) solution map, then (\ref{ckdv, coef form}) is said to be analytically (or uniformly continuously) IP in $ {\cal X}^s (\m{T}) $. \end{definition}

+In the rest of the paper, for the convenience of notations, the analytically LWP, GWP and IP will be written as A-LWP, A-GWP and A-IP respectively.
+Similarly, the uniformly continuously LWP, GWP and IP will be written as U-LWP, U-GWP and U-IP respectively.